Views:

 If you have membership in the 1995 and 2008 Section, you must take trivial commutation from both sections.
 A separate decision can be made for the 2015 Scheme.

-NHS Pensions will confirm if you’re eligible to take trivial commutation and send you 3 forms to complete.
+We'll confirm if you’re eligible to take trivial commutation and send you 3 forms to complete:

-This provides details of your estimated pension, lump sum and potential trivially commuted lump sum.
+• AWTC2 - this provides details of your estimated pension, lump sum and potential trivially commuted lump sum

-This an option form for you to sign and say if you wish to proceed with trivial commutation.
+• AWTC3 - this an option form for you to sign and say if you want to continue with trivial commutation

 Choice letter